Last updated October 15, 2020

 The Maple Leaf is truly the “gold standard” among the best gold bullion coins.
 Canadian Maples are traded as one of the few one-ounce, mint-issued gold coins in places like Hong Kong.
 Maple Leafs were introduced over forty years ago as the second minted bullion coin, at a time when the South African Krugerrand was difficult to find due to the apartheid.

 Of course, this list of the best bullion coins is the opinion of the author.
 However, thinking internationally rather than just domestically can greatly improve your ability to preserve your wealth, including your gold investments.

-If you want to internationalize your gold and bullion holdings, BullionStar in Singapore now offers two years free storage on gold and silver purchased from them.
-Premiums are a bit higher than discount gold brokers in The Land of the Free, but among the lowest in Asia.
+If you want to internationalize your gold and bullion holdings, BullionStar in Singapore now offers two years of free storage on gold and silver purchased from them.
+Premiums are a bit higher than discount gold brokers in The Land of the Free but among the lowest in Asia.
 Singapore is one of my favorite places to store assets (of course, do your own due diligence).